Singularity and differentiability at the origin of static and spherically symmetric black holes: Generalizations of the main theorem

-Analogously, also Thm.~\ref{thm:Cn} holds, since, under its assumptions, Sec.~\ref{sec:rev} now provides a coordinate chart that allows for continuous derivatives of the metric up to order $2N$, and not $2N+1$, thus realizing a $C^{2N}$-extension of the spacetime at $r=0$.
-On the other hand, since the assumptions of Thm.~\ref{thm:Cn} imply that $A(r)$ and $B(r)$ are non-rapidly decreasing, Sec.~\ref{sec:dir} now shows that, in case their expansions contain at least one non-vanishing coefficient between $a_{2N+1}$ and $b_{2N+1}$, there exist diverging curvature invariants with $2N+2$ derivatives of the metric, thus ruling out the possibility of realizing a $C^{2N+2}$-extension.
+Analogously, also Thm.~\ref{thm:Cn} holds, since, under its assumptions, Sec.~\ref{sec:rev} now provides a Cartesian coordinate chart that allows for continuous derivatives of the metric up to order $2N$, and not $2N+1$, thus realizing a $C^{2N}$-extension of the spacetime to $r=0$.
+On the other hand, Sec.~\ref{sec:dir} now shows that, in case the Taylor expansions of $A(r)$ and $B(r)$ contain at least one non-vanishing coefficient between $a_{2n_a+1}$ and $b_{2n_b+1}$ where $N\equiv\min\{n_a,n_b\}$, there exist diverging curvature invariants with $2N+2$ derivatives of the metric, thus ruling out the possibility of realizing a $C^{2N+2}$-extension to $r=0$.
 However, nothing is stated about curvature invariants involving only $2N+1$ derivatives of the metric; hence, whether the spacetime admits a $C^{2N+1}$-extension remains unclear.\footnote{Under the assumptions of Thm.~\ref{thm:Cn}, we empirically observe that all the curvature invariants constructed with $2N+1$ derivatives of the metric, such as $\Box^{N-1}(\nabla^\mu R \nabla_\mu R),\ \Box^{N-1}(\nabla^\rho\tensor{R}{^\mu_\nu} \nabla_\rho\tensor{R}{^\nu_\mu})$ and so on, are finite and continuous at the origin.
-We turned our attention to the study of other scalar quantities that involve $2N+1$ derivatives of the metric, such as $\Box^{N}\Theta$, $\Box^N \sigma$ and $\Box^N \omega$, where $\Theta$, $\sigma$ and $\omega$ are the expansion, shear and vorticity of a congruence of geodesics~\cite{Hawking:1973uf}.
-These quantities seem to point in the direction of the $C^{2N+1}$-inextendibility of the spacetime if $a_{2N+1}\neq0$.
-However, as of now, these results remain inconclusive.}\\
+We turned our attention to the study of other scalar quantities that involve $2N+1$ derivatives of the metric, such as $\Box^{N}\Theta$, $\Box^N \sigma$, and $\Box^N \omega$, where $\Theta$, $\sigma$, and $\omega$ are, respectively, the expansion, shear, and vorticity of a congruence of geodesics~\cite{Hawking:2023lss}.
+These quantities seem to point in the direction of the $C^{2N+1}$-inextendibility of the spacetime when $a_{2N+1}\neq0$.
+However, as of now, these results remain inconclusive.}